sciactive/nymphjs/packages/client-node/README.md

 Powerful object data storage and querying.

-The Nymph Node Client let's you do everything the Nymph Client does, but from Node.JS instead of the browser.
+The Nymph Node Client lets you do everything the Nymph Client does, but from Node.JS instead of the browser.

 ## Installation